CruzHacks-2022/frontend/README.md

 - Scraping the data from the web in the given time frame.
 - Using the Google Cloud Vision API to recognize the image.
+- Developing an automated system that provides information about 6000+ drugs.
 - Building the full application in the given time frame.
 - Having an application with a strong design language that is clean and intuitive.
 - Creating a scalable application that lets us add more features that will make this app even more useful.

 ## 📖 What we learned
-- Albert:
+- Albert: "What I learned while doing this app in my first hackathon was primarily webscraping and backend work.
+Beautiful soup is beautiful and sadly very very soupy navigating through disperate websites was complicated and many comprimises were made in creating the backend.
+Flask, Docker, and google cloud run were essential and I had a lot of fun working with backends and postman which lets me access the backend."
 - Ameya: "This is the first time I used React Native.
 I heard of it before but I never used it until now.
 It was a really awesome experience.
 Additionally, learning about the frequnency of people taking the wrong medications was eye-opening and I'm glad to have helped developed this app."
-- Ankur: "I learned to query data effectively.
+- Ankur: "Cruzhacks 2022 is my first-ever hackathon and I learned to query data effectively.
 We had 6,000 lines of drug data so we have to query them effectively to make it work.
 It was my largest challenge.
 I learned how to use Google Cloud Vision API to find the pill from the pill bottles.
 I learned how to launch things into Cloud Run without having to deal with local backend."
 - Harshal:

 ## 🚀 What's next for Remedia